Operachi061/untitledtextlibc/readme.md

 ### UntitledTextlibc is a simple portable C library.

-Goal of this is a full compatibility with posix, minimalism and speed.
+Goal of this libc is a full compatibility with posix, minimalism and speed.

 ## TODO
 - [x] stddef.h